Why do I need travel insurance for Majorca?

-Will my EHIC cover me in Majorca?
+Will an EHIC cover me in Majorca?

 It is therefore quite normal for holidaymakers who get medical treatment under the EHIC scheme to have to make financial contributions to the cost of their care.
-If you have no travel insurance in place, you will have to pay for this yourself.

 The EHIC is a useful safety net, but it is not a substitute for travel insurance.
-Always ensure you and your family members have an EHIC when travelling in member states - but be sure to pack travel insurance, too.

 Top travel tips for Majorca